2013 Brussels Agreement

 The First Agreement of Principles Governing the Normalisation of Relations, informally known as the Brussels Agreement (Бриселски споразум / Briselski sporazum, Marrëveshja e Brukselit), is an agreement to normalize relations between the governments of Serbia and Kosovo.
 The agreement, negotiated and concluded in Brussels under the auspices of the European Union, was signed on 19 April 2013.
 Negotiations were led by Serbian prime minister Ivica Dačić and Kosovo prime minister Hashim Thaçi, mediated by EU High Representative Catherine Ashton.
-The government of Serbia does not recognize Kosovo as a sovereign state, but began normalising relations with the government of Kosovo as a result of the agreement.
+The government of Serbia does not recognise Kosovo as a sovereign state, but began normalising relations with the government of Kosovo as a result of the agreement.
 In Belgrade, the agreement was criticized by protestors as a convalidation of Kosovo independence.

 Background

 Following the Kosovo War and the NATO bombing of Yugoslavia in 1999, Kosovo (as part of Serbia and the Federal Republic of Yugoslavia) was placed under United Nations administration under UNSC Resolution 1244.
 Kosovo unilaterally declared independence in 2008, which has been recognised by countries.
 However, Serbia maintains that Kosovo continues to be part of its territory.
 European Union-mediated dialogue between Kosovo and Serbia began in March 2011.
-Serbia and Kosovo were urged to continue talks in Brussels, but Serbia was not obliged to recognize Kosovo during the process.
+Serbia and Kosovo were urged to continue talks in Brussels, but Serbia was not obliged to recognise Kosovo during the process.